 I’ve read that proper pacing is important to runners.
 It is an important skill that every runner needs to know and understand in order to draw an effective strategy that could help them finish and possibly win a race.

 I feel that this is the same for everyone else who is trying to achieve a goal.
 Just like runners, I’m also observing my proper pacing in growing this blog.
-If you’re wondering on how to do it, start by outlining the following (and be sure to write everything down so you will always have something to look back to):
+If you’re wondering how to do it, start by outlining the following (and be sure to write everything down so you will always have something to look back to):

 - Define your Goals